Set up continuous deployment with Chocolatey

 The usage example in this article starts with a VM from a generic Windows Server 2012 R2 image from the Azure gallery.
 You can start from any stored image and then tweak from there with the DSC configuration.
 However, changing configuration that is baked into an image is much harder than dynamically updating the configuration using DSC.

 You don't have to use a Resource Manager template and the VM extension to use this technique with your VMs.
 And your VMs don't have to be on Azure to be under CD management.
-All that's necessary is that Chocolatey be installed and the LCM configured on the VM so it knows where the pull server is.
+Just install Chocolatey and configure the LCM on the VM so it knows where the pull server is.

 When you update a package on a VM that's in production, you need to take that VM out of rotation while the update is installed.
 How you do this varies widely.
 For example, with a VM behind an Azure Load Balancer, you can add a Custom Probe.
 While updating the VM, have the probe endpoint return a 400.
 The tweak necessary to cause this change can be inside your configuration, as can the tweak to switch it back to returning a 200 once the update is complete.